madhan175/Audio-Detection/README.md

 ## Features
 - Real-time audio capture and noise reduction.
-- Turns our speech to text
+- Turns speech to text

 ## Setup
 1. Clone the repository.